lingtalfi/JFileUploader/README.md

     - .btn-view-text: the button to switch to text view
     - .btn-remove-error: the button to remove an error.
 Each error has one.
     - .btn-start-upload: the button to start the upload of queued files.
+    - .btn-edit-file: the button to open the file editor dialog.